micworg/stir/README.md

 <img src="https://github.com/micworg/stir/blob/master/images/stir+pcb.jpg" width=700>
 </p>

-In order to put the stirrer into operation you have to change the settings in stir.ino according to your setup.
+In order to put the stirrer into operation you have to change the settings in stir.ino according to your setup (see below).

 ## Part List